“The resources at MIT are amazing in the sense that you can get access to great professors, research opportunities, and

 Additional Job Boards and Job Search Resources

 Vault Career Intelligence is a leading source of career information and an effective tool for researching employers, industries, and careers.
-It contains over 4,000 company profiles, career guides, and employer profiles for every industry and occupation, as well as career advice articles for many job-seeking situation.
+It contains over 4,000 company profiles, career guides, and employer profiles for every industry and occupation, as well as career advice articles for many job-seeking situations.